Frommer's Best Places to Go in 2020

 In 2020, we’re trading the overtouristed for the overlooked.
 With beyond-capacity crowds putting a strain on the resources—not to mention the patience—of tourism capitals across the globe, Frommer’s writers and contributors went looking for less-trampled places to go in 2020 that nevertheless have no shortage of culture, adventure, food, and scenery worth spending your vacation budget on.
 The search led us to dizzying elevations in South America, jungles in the South Pacific, sidewalk cafes in Europe, sand dunes next to the Great Lakes, and polar regions where amateur explorers can see the effects of climate change firsthand.
 When we made exceptions for certain stops on the beaten path, we ensured that the milestones, festivals, concerts, and sporting events happening there in 2020 merit the expected crowds.

 And our search still isn’t finished.
 We’re calling on YOU, our valued readers, to choose the final destination in Frommer’s where-to-go roundup for 2020.
-Instructions on how you can weigh in and vote for your favorite travel spot are at the end of this list.
+Instructions on how you can weigh in are at the end of this list.

 But first, we have a planet’s worth of ground to cover.
 Here, in no particular order, are the Best Places to Go in 2020.